Cray-HPE/uas-mgr/doc/uas_overview.md

 ### Getting Log Output from UAIs <a name="main-trouble-uailogs"></a>

-Sometimes a UAI will come up and run but won't work correcty.
+Sometimes a UAI will come up and run but won't work correctly.
 It is possible to see errors reported by elements of the UAI entrypoint script using the `kubectl logs` command.
 First find the UAI of interest.
 This starts by identifying the UAI name using the CLI:

 ```
 ncn-m001-pit:~ # cray uas admin uais list